kparc/ref/src/md/index.md

 ### Key `!` **key**

-Generate a dictionary from lists of keys and values:
+Generate /a dictionary from lists of keys and values:

 ```kc
 •`k @ `a`b!1 2